cpierard/cpierard.github.io/index.markdown

 # Welcome!

-This is my website where I post about [projects](/projects/) I've been involved during my Batchelor and Master studies so far.
+This is my website where I post about [projects](/projects/) I've been involved during my Bachelor and Master studies.

 Feel free to contact me via email or social media.